microsoft/nni/docs/en_US/WindowsLocalMode.md

 * forget to change the trial command `python3` into `python` in each experiment yaml.
 * forget to install experiment dependencies such as tensorflow, keras and so on.

+### Fail to use BOHB on Windows
+* Make sure C++ 14.0 compiler installed then try to run `nnictl package install --name=BOHB` to install the dependencies.

-### Support tuner on Windows
+### Not supported tuner on Windows
-* SMAC is not supported
+* SMAC is not supported currently, the specific reason can be referred to this [github issue](https://github.com/automl/SMAC3/issues/483).
-* BOHB is supported, make sure C++ 14.0 compiler and dependencies installed successfully.

 Note: